zenml-io/zenml-projects/customer-churn/README.md

 ## 📙 Resources & References

-Make sure to read the blog that introduces this project in depth: [Predicting whether the customer will churn or not before they even did it](#).
+Make sure to read the blog that introduces this project in-depth: [Predicting whether the customer will churn or not before they even did it](#).

 If you'd like to watch the video that explains the project, you can watch the [video](#).